How to Record Vinyl Records into a Computer

 Finally, once you're finished recording your record collection into your computer, try to refrain from throwing your albums away in the trash.
 There are thrift shops and secondhand stores that would gladly accept your records as donations.
 Why send all of that vinyl to a landfill when someone else (like me) may cherish it?

-Thanks for checking out this B&H InDepth article.
-If you have any more questions about digitizing vinyl records, please submit them in the Comments section below.
+If you have any more questions about digitizing vinyl records, please submit them in the Comments section, below.